-The Historical Story Behind the Discovery: How does it Affect Students' Approach towards the Scientific Endeavor?
+The Historical Story Behind the Discovery – how does it Affect Students’ Attitude towards the Scientific Endeavor?

-Abstract: This study examined the changes in students’ approach towards the scientific endeavor by exploring the impact of introducing historical stories and rationale into the science curriculum.
-The stories referred to discoveries by four scientists: Galvani (the discovery of electrical current); Fleming (the discovery of penicillin); Archimedes (the discovery of the principle of floating), and Kekulé (the discovery of the structure of the benzene ring).
-The participants consisted of 542 Arab students from northern Israel, ages 12-16.
+Abstract: This study examined changes in students’ attitude towards the scientific endeavor by exploring the impact of introducing historical stories and rationales into the science curriculum.
+The stories referred to discoveries by four scientists: Galvani (the discovery of the electrical current), Fleming (the discovery of penicillin), Archimedes (the discovery of the principle of floating), and Kekulé (the discovery of the structure of the benzene ring).
+The participants comprised 542 Arab students from northern Israel between the ages of 12 and 16.
 Out of the 542 students, 270 studied a curriculum that included historical stories (the experimental group), and 272 studied a curriculum without historical stories (the control group).
-A questionnaire was used to examine students’ approach towards the scientific endeaver.
-The results provide evidence that portraying the story behind the discovery significantly improves students’ approach towards science, in comparison with those who did not study according to this approach (a traditional approach).
+A questionnaire was used to examine the students’ attitude towards the scientific endeavor.
+The results provide evidence for the view that portraying the story behind the discovery significantly improves students’ attitude towards science in comparison with those who study according to a traditional approach.
 The students noticed that certain circumstances must be available in order to enable a scientist to carry out his discovery.
-The main conclusion is that the scientific curriculum should include adequate scientific subject matter, integrating historical stories in order to encourage students to develop positive attitudes and perceptions towards science.
+The main conclusion is that the scientific curriculum should include adequate scientific subject matter, integrating historical stories in order to encourage students to develop positive attitudes towards and perceptions of science.

 Keywords: science education; history of science; historical stories; approach towards the scientific endeavor.